-SAG participants will seek to follow the guiding principles, process rules, and roles and responsibilities described in this Process Guidance document, to foster communication and productive discussion at SAG.
+The SAG Facilitator requests SAG participants follow the guiding principles, process rules, and roles and responsibilities described in this Process Guidance document, to foster collaboration and productive discussions at SAG meetings.

 This Process Guidance document will be updated by the SAG Facilitator on an as-needed basis, with input from the SAG Steering Committee and interested SAG participants.